A handshake, symbolizing a mortgagor agreement or agreement between parties in a mortgage transaction.

 Mortgagor Responsibilities

 Once a mortgagor has taken on a mortgage, they’ll have some mortgage-related responsibilities until the loan is paid in full.
-First, they must make consistent mortgage payments and abide by the contract terms and provisions.
+No matter the type of loan you’re approved for, your major commitments are the same:

 Get approved to buy a home.